Prepping with Prepositions (ha!)

 This video links prepositions to bridges.
 It was a great visual for them.
 I actually think we did this first, then the airplane to work on prepositional phrases.
 Nonetheless, it was a great video!

 Finally, I had them do this activity but it was more of a paper/pencil form.
-I have created a digital version for you since most of us are doing Distance Learning for the remainder of the year.
+I hope you find this useful!!

 Hillary